-Los Americans is an eight-part series that focuses on a multi-generational, middle-income Latino family living in Los Angeles.
+Los Americans is an eight-part digital series that focuses on a multi-generational, middle-income Latino family living in Los Angeles.
 The Valenzuela family deals with many issues facing American families today, including: unemployment, cultural identity and alcoholism.
 The series features Latino-Americans in a realistic and complex manner seldom seen on television or the Internet.

 While the series portrays some of the experiences unique to the Latino community, such as the challenges of straddling two cultures, the series also shows that much of the family’s struggles can be identified with families from various socio-economic and ethnic backgrounds.
 Following each episode of Los Americans, viewers will be directed to online resources and information offering solutions and help for the issues portrayed in the program.

 The series is written and directed by Dennis Leoni, who is best known for having created and produced the award-winning, television series Resurrection Blvd. for Showtime.
 Los Americans feature Esai Morales (Caprica, Jericho, La Mamba), Lupe Ontiveros (Southland, Family Guy) Raymond Cruz (The Closer, Breaking Bad) and Tony Plana (Ugly Betty, 24).